Cherry Pepper Delights, or pickled and stuffed cherry peppers, are the absolute best store-bought-turned-homemade appetizer you can make.

 Cherry pepper delights are the most fun and impressive part of an antipasto plate.

 - 12 cherry peppers

 - 12 "Ciliegine" Mozzarella balls

-- ½ tsp salt
+- ½ teaspoon salt

 - Olive oil for serving

 - Meanwhile, use a knife to carefully cut in a circle around the top of each pepper, like you would when carving a pumpkin.
-Remove the stems, then pry out the seeds.
-Discard stems and seeds.
+Remove and discard the stems and seeds.